 The Governing Body operates by delegating certain functions and responsibilities to a number of Standing Committees.
 We currently have six Standing Committees which oversee the following areas: Academic, Finance and Property, Pastoral, Governance and Nominations, Safety and Appeals.
 With the exception of the Safety Committee, which meets annually, and the Appeals Committee, which meets when required, all other Committees along with the Full Board meet termly.

 Selection of Governors

-The Governing Body seeks to maintain that at all times there is an appropriate spread of skills and expertise represented on the Board in order properly to discharge effectively its legal duties and to take into account and plan for the challenges and opportunities which face the school.
+The Governing Body seeks to maintain that at all times there is an appropriate spread of skills and expertise represented on the Board in order to properly discharge its legal duties and to take into account and plan for the challenges and opportunities which face the school.

 The Governing Body’s constitution permits a maximum of 23 Governors in office at any one time.
 The Governing Body seeks to maintain a proper balance between continuity of service and the introduction of new members.

-Once appointed all new Governors will be offered, and are expected to, undertake a formal induction and training programme with the aim that they, the Governing Body and the school will all derive maximum benefit from their appointment to the Board.
+Once appointed all new Governors are expected to undertake a formal induction and training programme with the aim that they, the Governing Body and the school will all derive maximum benefit from their appointment to the Board.